tbobm/talks-fosdem/containers-oci.md

 Linux containers = process controlled by linux cgroups and namespaces

-OCI C: defined by OCI spec
+OCI container: defined by OCI spec
-- runtime-spec: defines config.json from which runtime know to run C
+- runtime-spec: defines config.json from which runtime know to run container
 - image-spec: defines OCI image:
       + Manifest, (image index)
       + set of FS layers, and config